About the GIC

 - Cross-disciplinary networking with the natural sciences and engineering.
 Research-led teaching in MSc's on International Security, Development and Security and across the SPAIS teaching programme as a whole.

-Within this framework, the work of the Centre is organised around four overlapping research themes:
+Within this framework, the work of the Centre is organised around five overlapping research themes:

 - Peacebuilding and Security Sector Reform